 Deer ticks, scientifically known as

 A similar species called the western blacklegged tick, or Ixodes pacificus, exists mainly in the western parts of the U.S.

 Both adults and nymphs have eight long, black legs that extend from a round, bulb shaped abdomen.

 Males are darker and generally have a uniform brown color, with a whitish strip around the outside of the abdomen.
 Females have a two-tone, lighter brown torso.
 A female’s torso may also become more rust colored after ingesting blood.

 Although the body of a blacklegged tick tends to be flat, after eating, it fills up and expands.

 Deer ticks will partially burrow into the skin and latch onto their host to feed.
 The body of a feeding tick will stick out of the skin.
 Afterward, there may be some irritation around the site of the bite.

 Since ticks attach to the host, they may remain on the site of a bite for some time.
 Regularly checking the body for ticks is the easiest way to identify a tick bite.

 Ticks prefer to feed from places where the host will not notice their presence.
-For example, they may opt to feed in hidden areas near the groin, underarms, or other skin folds.
+For example, they may opt to feed in

 The bite itself may appear red on light skin or purple or brown on dark skin.
 If the tick is carrying Lyme disease, the site of the bite may also have a distinctive bull’s-eye appearance.